Republic (Plato): Book V (449a–480a): Philosopher-kings and the theory of forms

 At this point, Adeimantus again interrupts Socrates, questioning him on the point about the sharing of wives and children.
 Socrates is overwhelmed at what he perceives to be an "ambush" on his argument.

 He then goes on to elaborate his theory in detail: In the Kallipolis, both male and female guardians will receive the same education and perform the same roles, for sex is not relevant to the governance of the city.
 The rulers of the city, nonetheless, should govern sexual intercourse by organising sex festivals in which a rigged lottery will be held, allowing the best male guardians to have sex with as many female citizens as he wants.
 The subsequent children shall be raised in ignorance of their parents, and vice versa, so that all parents think of all children as their own.
 Socrates notes the risk of incest.

 Socrates is about to discuss his theory of war, when Glaucon interrupts him, questioning the feasibility of such a city.
 In response, Socrates concedes the difficulty of establishing such a city but notes the theoretical value of the ideal in discussing concepts of justice and injustice.
 Nonetheless, Socrates believes that such a city may come into being, but only if ruled by a philosopher, who would thus be known as a philosopher-king.
 This is because, according to Socrates, only philosophers are unlike persons who merely have opinions, for philosophers have knowledge through their understanding of the Forms.

 Book VI (484a–511e): Ship of State, Form of the Good, and the first two analogies

-Socrates continues to argue for why philosophers should rule, when he is interrupted by Adeimantus, who observe that philosophers are corrupt, strange, or useless.
+Socrates continues to argue for why philosophers should rule, when he is interrupted by Adeimantus, who observes that philosophers are corrupt, strange, or useless.